-One of the larger rivers in the south west, the Collie River is about 154 km long, flowing westwards from its source in the Darling Range to its mouth in Leschenault Estuary.
+One of the larger rivers in the south-west of Western Australia, the Collie River is about 154 km long, flowing westwards from its source in the Darling Range to its mouth in Leschenault Estuary.

-The hydrology of the Collie River has been largely modified due to the construction of multiple water supply dams, diverting the river around coal mines and training the river to reduce flooding.
+The hydrology of the Collie River has been largely modified due to the construction of multiple water supply dams, diverting the river around coalmines and training the river to reduce flooding.
 Most of the land surrounding the Collie River has undergone extensive clearing in order to support agriculture and mining activities (ANRA, 2007).